ABOUT ASTROPHOTOGRAPHER CHRIS BAKER

 In addition to these activities, I acquire and analyse data for ‘Exo planets’.
 These are planets orbiting stars other than our sun.
 The first Exo planet was detected in 1995 and now over 2000 have been confirmed around various stars in our Milky Way Galaxy.
 Thank you for taking the time to visit my site and I hope you love my art.

-Many of the images require 20 or 30 hours of data, not easy to achieve anywhere but especially not from the UK!
+Many of the images require 20 or even 60 hours of data, not easy to achieve anywhere but especially not from the UK!
 The equipment comprises the telescope, cameras, a mount and ancillary equipment and software.

 If you would like to know more about the equipment then just contact me.